The Baxter: Plot

 Elliot, a tax accountant from Brooklyn, is a dependable though thoroughly average young man doomed to be the "Baxter", the nice guy who's bound to lose the girl to the leading man in romantic comedies.
 Losing three girlfriends to last-minute rekindled relationships with their ex-boyfriends has made Elliot wary of being abandoned yet again.

 About a week before his wedding to his girlfriend, Caroline Swann, Elliot discovers that her high school beau, Bradley, is back in town.
 Elliot tries to keep himself composed, but even Caroline's reassurances do not convince him that her feelings for Bradley are buried.
 In the meantime, Elliot meets Cecil, his temporary secretary at his accounting firm.
 As he resigns himself to losing Caroline to Bradley, Cecil offers him a ray of hope: she does not believe in "Baxters" and thinks that his predicament is avoidable.

 The two meet up again later that night at a small club where Cecil performs her original songs, and Cecil tells Elliot he needs to take more risks.
-When Cecil has a fight with her unsupportive boyfriend Dan, Elliot offers to put her up for the night.
+When Cecil fights with her unsupportive boyfriend Dan, Elliot offers to put her up for the night.
 The next morning, Caroline shows up early with their wedding planner to finalize their plans.
-Elliot panics due to Cecil's hidden presence and during the meeting makes a string of awkward suggestions, upsetting Caroline, who begins to doubt his commitment to their relationship, to the point of calling off the wedding.
+Elliot panics due to Cecil's hidden presence and during the meeting, makes a string of awkward suggestions, upsetting Caroline, who begins to doubt his commitment to their relationship, to the point of calling off the wedding.

-While out to a bar with his friends from work, Elliot accidentally runs into Dan, who recognizes him as Cecil's "Baxter" friend.
+While out at a bar with his friends from work, Elliot accidentally runs into Dan, who recognizes him as Cecil's "Baxter" friend.
 Dan is there to meet with Sonya, who's Bradley's current girlfriend and Dan's old college friend.
 They all decide to sit together, much to Elliot's chagrin.
-Both Dan and Bradley laugh and joke with Elliot's friends, until one of them mentions that Caroline left him.
+Both Dan and Bradley laugh and joke with Elliot's friends until one of them mentions that Caroline left him.
 Depressed and upset, Elliot leaves and contemplates suicide but he's interrupted by Caroline's brother-in-law, Louis (David Wain), who tells him Caroline is willing to give their engagement another chance.